 Associate Professor Jane Andrew, The University of Sydney, Australia

-"As global society and organizations increasingly address the sustainable development goals, the need for accountants to support this unstoppable movement is clear.
+"As global society and organizations increasingly address the Sustainable Development Goals, the need for accountants to support this unstoppable movement is clear.
 Sustainability Accounting and Accountability is the book that provides the essential underpinning for this task, introducing accounting tools that will advance sustainability and providing constructive critique as to if these tools are fit for purpose.
-This book is insightful and clear-headed exposition from leaders in the field and will be essential for all students and researchers."
+This book is an insightful and clear-headed exposition from leaders in the field and will be essential for all students and researchers."